ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 If a binder ``pi`` is recursively defined, then ``pi`` must be ``ω``.

 A ``case`` expression has an implicit multiplicity annotation.
-It if often inferred from the type annotation of an equation.
+It is often inferred from the type annotation of an equation.
 The usage of ``x`` in ``case_p u of { … }``, where the usage of ``x`` in ``u`` is ``q`` is ``p*q`` plus the *join* of the usage of ``x`` in each branch.